ITC Entertainment: The 1980s

 The final blow came in the summer of 1982, when majority control of ACC was sold to Australian financier Robert Holmes à Court.
 Grade had thought Court to be a friend, and allowed him to purchase majority control of ACC; upon doing so, Court promptly performed a boardroom coup against Grade and fired many of ACC and ITC's staff (even, as Grade sadly noted, his tea lady).

 Following Court's assumption of control, ITC kept a low profile, largely subsisting on made-for-television films and other projects, as well as the distribution of their back-catalogue; the company also picked up television distribution rights to Kings Road Entertainment titles.
+The company also picked up distribution rights of future television movies by Moonlight Productions when the deal was signed in 1983.
 In 1987, ITC and HBO signed an exclusive agreement for ITC to handle distribution of HBO's original films.
 Later that year, the partnership was expanded on further as the two companies struck a deal to co-produce more HBO-exclusive films (HBO would retain home video rights, while ITC took foreign and broadcast television distribution rights).

 During 1988, The Bell Group, the owners of ITC were taken over by the Bond Corporation.
 Subsequently, the new owners started an asset-stripping programme.
 In November 1988 ITC Entertainment was bought by its management.
 In 1990, ITC abandoned television production and concentrated on low-budget feature films.
 TV production at ITC would not resume until the company forged a deal with producer David Gerber in 1993.
 In the meantime, it entered into a financing agreement with Interscope Communications to handle U.S. and foreign sales of its telemovies.